|Pilot ? (see below)

 Q-218.
 When lost, engine serial number 182131 built December 19, 1939, overhauled December 27, 1941.

-Took off from Rabaul at 12:30pm to attack shipping at Milne Bay.
+On September 2, 1942 took off from Rabaul at 12:30pm to attack shipping at Milne Bay.
 (Other sources list this as September 3rd).
 Three hours after take off they were never seen again.
 Their Zero escorts successfully landed at Buna Airfield at 5:30pm.

 The three Vals: this aircraft and D3A1 3114 and D3A1 3110 force landed on the beach near Deba on Table Bay.
 Theories have been proposed